andrewhouser/day-trader/README.md

 ### Position Schema in portfolio.json

-Each position now includes stop-loss and take-profit tracking:
+Each position includes stop-loss and take-profit tracking:

 ```json
 {